ordercloud-api/ordercloud-javascript-sdk/README.md

 ## 🆘 Getting Help

-If you're new to OrderCloud, exploring the [documentation](https://ordercloud.io/) is recommended, especially the [Intro to OrderCloud](https://ordercloud.io/getting-started/intro-to-ordercloud).
+If you're new to OrderCloud, exploring the [documentation](https://ordercloud.io/) is recommended, especially the [Welcome to OrderCloud tutorial](https://ordercloud.io/learn/getting-started/welcome-to-ordercloud).

 For programming questions, please [ask](https://stackoverflow.com/questions/ask?tags=ordercloud) on Stack Overflow.